monguis/music-library/README.md

 #### SongsService

-SongService has 2 main responsibilities, backend communication and songs state management and distribution.
-It features 2 behaviorSubjects:
+**Responsible for:**

+- Backend communication
+- Managing song state and distributing data across components

+It includes two BehaviorSubjects:

-- songsList$: This is the list that the entire app uses as reference for the current songs.
+- songsList$: The central reference list for all songs.
-- loading$: Notifies the app if the services is waiting for an operation to be completed, usually http requests.

-The service methods can be segregated in two groups, http request and internal state handlers.
-This logic was separated to separate concerns.
-Each component using this service is responsible of using this methods correctly, as each component might need to react to actions in different ways.

-**Methods**

-{to fill}
+- loading$: Tracks ongoing operations (e.g., HTTP requests).

+Methods are divided into:

+- HTTP requests (fetch, update, delete operations)
+- Internal state handlers (managing local song state)

+Each component using this service is responsible for handling actions appropriately, that way, componets can set up their own behavior accordingly.

+#### NotificationsService

+Handles notifications across the application, providing success, warning, info, and error alerts.
+With this components don't need to allocate space to display updates.
+It also means easier testing as we just use one component to notify everywhere.

 ### Components

-As any angular app, Music Library is broken down in components, which follow this structure:

 #### Songs Library

-This component is used as the home page landing component.
-This component responsibility is to communicate with the songsService and route the user to the right location based on events.
+This is the main component displayed on the home page.
+It functions as the parent component for the song list and the song options input components and acts as a bridge between children and songsService.
+This component is responsive to pass the state as needed so that other components don't have access to it, preventing unexpected mutations.
+It is also responsible of listening events from children and act accordingly.

+It:

+- Communicates with SongsService.
+- Routes users based on actions (e.g., navigating to update a song).
+- Features sorting and filtering controls that interact with SongListComponent.
+- Listens for events from SongListComponent and responds accordingly.
+- Redirects users to /update/:id when updating a song.
+- Displays a confirmation dialog before deleting a song.

+#### Songs Input

-It features a set of buttons for sorting and filtering which trigger events that are sent to the songs list component to sort or filter the list.
-It also listens events emitted by the songs list to respond accordingly.
-I decided to go with this approach to seggregate the service communication in just one component.
+It features a set of buttons for sorting and filtering which trigger events that are sent to the songs library component.
+This means that the list is segregated from the list options that provide input to sort the list.
+I did it this way to allow the list to be more reusable as it might be used for different purposes.
+It also aligs with the single responsibility principle as the list just displays songs based on input and the input component creates such input.

-When a user updates, it redirects the user to `/update/<selected id>` which will render the song form component.
-If user deletes, a dialog will come up to confirm such action.
-Then the user will be notified on delete success and the list will be updated.
-If user failed to delete a message will be prompted.

-#### Songs Library/ Song List
+#### Song List

-This component sorts and filters the provided song list based on input.
-Modifications on the rendered list do not mutate the state, preventing any clean up work.
-Mutations are executed using custom pipes which will reorganize the collection based on input.
-This feature needs to be controlled externally, this makes the component much easier to test and allows parent component to trigger side effects on list update.
-The change strategy for this component is onPush, improving performance as we will just update is the input changes, allowing the custom pipes to remain pure and while being more performant.

-Usually tables are better for sorting and filtering but lists tend to be better for ui responsiveness and since that is a major requirement, I opted for a list.
-When a song card event is triggered, the song list registers such event and emits it. that way parent componetn can decide what to do with such event.
-Since the component is not as nested and allows for reusability I opted for this approach instead of passing methods from the song service.
+- Sorts and filters songs based on input without mutating state.
+- Uses Angular pipes for sorting/filtering to ensure immutability.
+- Employs OnPush change detection for improved performance.
+- Uses a list-based UI instead of a table to optimize responsiveness.
+- Emits events for parent components to handle user interactions.

-#### Songs Library/ Song Card
+#### Song Card

-Represents a song.
-It shows all fields to the user.
-This component also features 2 buttons, update and delete, that emit events that can be listened by the parent component, making it more testable and pure.
+- Displays song details.
+- Features "Update" and "Delete" buttons, which emit events for parent components to handle.

+#### Song Form

+- Used in both `/create` and `/update/:id` routes.
+- Create Mode: Allows users to add a new song.

+- Update Mode:
+  - Verifies the song ID exists in the backend.
+  - Redirects users to home if the song is invalid.
+  - Prompts a confirmation dialog before submitting updates.

+### Shared Components

-#### Shared folder
+#### Confirmation Dialog

-This folder hosts any component that can be used across any other component but is not limited by the called functionality.
+- A reusable confirmation modal that any component can open.
+- Accepts a title and message.
+- Provides "Cancel" and "Confirm" buttons, with the parent component handling the response.

+### App Layout

-#### Shared/ confirmation-dialog
+#### Header

-This dialog can be opened by any component and used at will.
-It is very helpful to ask for confirmation from the user.
-The dialog takes a title and a message to display to the user and a cancel and a confirm buton.
-When the user confirms or cancels, the parent component has the responsibility to respond accordingly.
+Provides navigation links and branding.

-#### Songs form
+#### Notifications Component

-This is the component rendered on `/create` and `/update/:id`.
-The component has the ability to act in different ways based on mode `"Create" | "update"`.
-Such mode is assign on render by checking the current url path.

-If the form is on `create` mode, it will show a create related title, and will create a song if the form is valid and the user submits.

-On `update`, the form first verifies if the song id exists on the backend, mainly to prevent errors and verify that we have the latest song version.
-If the song is invalid, the form will redirect the user to the home page and will be notified that the song is not valid using the notification service.
-If it is valid, the user can submit the form but it will be prompted a dialog asking for confirmation since the user is updating an existing record.
+Listens to NotificationsService and displays messages accordingly.

-#### AppLayout folder
+#### main element

-This folder contains components that give structure to the applocation.
-Such components are used outside of the `router-outlet` meaning that they are not affected by route changes.
-We feature a header component, but more importantly the notifications component which listens the notificaitonService for updates to show to the user.

-#### AppLayout folder/ notifications

-This component communicates with the notificationService so that when a component pushes a notification, it can respond accordingly.
+This element contains the router outlet for the application to function.

 ### Models

 #### SongModel

-The song model is the class that we use to present a song to the user.
+Represents the data structure used in the application.
 Since the data we save on the backend is different than what we use internally we have a SongDto interface that can be converted back and forth.
 That way, if something from the api changed, it would not break the entire application and will make easier to update the code as the mapping logic would be segregated in one location.
+We also rely on this conversion make sure that dates are shown on local time for the user but saved on UTC on the backend.

 ##### Structure